pedrorreiro/n8n-railway.app/README.md

 You should set the variables on Railway Deploy Dashboard.

-Variables:  USERNAME, PASSWORD, PORT, WEBHOOK_URL
+Variables:

+- USERNAME
+- PASSWORD
+- PORT
+- WEBHOOK_URL

 Configure a CNAME from you DNS Managment to make Webhooks works correctly, example:  n8n.yourdomain.com.br

+example:

 ## ✨ Features